EwanMe/anyMidi/README.md

 For Mac users there is a way to set up loopback drivers for MIDI (https://www.youtube.com/watch?v=MK4hrjfJEX4), although this has not been tested with the application.

+There is also need for the [ASIO SDK](https://www.steinberg.net/developers/) to reduce latency considerably.
+Make sure the paths to the SDK are correct, they can be updated in the .jucer file.
+Right now these header search paths are used: `D:\dev\asiosdk_2.3.3_2019-06-14\common` and `C:\dev\asiosdk_2.3.3_2019-06-14\common`.

 ## Build

 1. Open the anyMidiStandalone.jucer file.
 Make sure the global paths are correct by going to File>Global Paths and see that "Path to JUCE" and "JUCE Modules" are pointing to your JUCE install directory and the modules directory, respectively.